arnbme/nyckelharpa/README.md

 2. Remove keypad from HSM, Add keypad to Nyckelharpa Global Settings

 3. Create User pin profiles.
 When using an Iris V3 User pin code 0000 is required and used for instant arming, but will not disarm.
+This keypad does not send a pin, even if entered, when arming.

 4. Create HSM Custom Panic Rule